arnomoonens/yarll/README.md

 - A _json_ file generated using `gym.wrappers.Monitor`, in case it plots the episode lengths and total reward per episode.
 - A directory containing _TensorFlow_ scalar summaries for different tasks, in which case all of the found scalars are plot.

-Help about other arguments (e.g. for using smoothing) can be found by executing `python misc/plot_statistics.py -h`.
+Help about other arguments (e.g. for using smoothing) can be found by executing `python -m yarll.misc.plot_statistics -h`.

 Alternatively, it is also possible to use [_Tensorboard_](https://www.tensorflow.org/get_started/summaries_and_tensorboard) to show statistics in the browser by passing the directory with the scalar summaries as `--logdir` argument.